 The day we came out of drydock, we sailed under the Golden Gate Bridge and into the Pacific Ocean for 24 hours to see how things were working.
 There was a Chief Petty Officer named Brown who was overseeing the bake shops – when the ship was underway, there were two of them – one forward and one aft.
 The forward bakeshop was the bread bakeshop and was still closed at this point.
 Old Brown had about 3 months until retirement and just didn’t give a shit for nothin’ – except he like fresh-baked sweet rolls.
 He decided we were going to make sweet rolls for the crew for breakfast the following morning.
 Did I mention I was the only person assigned to the bakeshop at that time?

 This is an online version of a recipe – updated for the 21st century.
 We didn’t have frozen eggs… I had to crack them.
+Times five.
+Twice.

 In the meantime, another lifer buddy of Brown’s came in with a bottle of cheap whiskey and the two of them had a few shots.
 And then a few more.
-And then Brown decided I could finish and he went off to bed.
+And then Brown decided I could finish and he staggered off to bed.

 I had two batches of dough proofing all over hell and back, a wall of 27 ovens that didn’t work right – some heated top only, some bottom only, some along the sides, some down the middle… not one of them worked correctly – and never did the entire time I was on that ship.
 Over time, we learned which ones did what and just did a sheet pan ballet moving them around to bake things off with relatively little effort.